daevlin/Zero2Auto_homework/README.md

 File is compiled Sun Jun 21 16:12:38 2020.
 There seems to be no indication of time stomping of the file.

-Looking at the hash on VT we can see that we get some hits
+Looking at the hash on VT we can see that we get some hits when looking for the file hash:

 Scanned on :
 	2020-06-21 14:15:51